urvi04126/clone/README.md

-# this id the clone of amazon!
+# this is the clone of amazon!